sapcc/elektron/README.md

 #### Service Options

 Accepts all client options (global options) plus one more option:
-* `:path_prefix`
-  Path prefix which is used for all requests.
-  For example, you can set the API version to use by `path_prefix: 'v2.0'`
+* `:path_prefix` path prefix which is used for all requests.
+For example, you can set the API version to be used by specifying `path_prefix: 'v2.0'`

 These options are valid only within the service (service options).